mghan/siriproxy-m1/README.md

 Let me know if you want to collaborate.

-- Update config.yml to pass entire camera URL.
+- Update to pass in entire camera URL.
 - Add authenticated IP camera access.
 - Add ability to launch a live IP camera feed or at least provide a button to do so.
 - Perhaps develop code for self awareness of devices/addresses (would require major overhaul and be completely different from current methods)